lyteword/chspurgeon-tod/volume-4/psalm-96.md

 **Verse 1.** The novelties of grace.

-1\.A new salvation.
+1\.
+A new salvation.

-2\.Creates a new heart.
+2\.
+Creates a new heart.

-3\.Suggests a new song.
+3\.
+Suggests a new song.

-4\.Secures new testimonies, and these,
+4\.
+Secures new testimonies, and these,

-5\.Produce new converts.
+5\.
+Produce new converts.

 **Verses 1-3.**

-1\.The end desired—to see the earth singing unto the Lord, and blessing his name.
+1\.
+The end desired—to see the earth singing unto the Lord, and blessing his name.

-2\.The means suggested—the showing forth his salvation from day to day; declaring his glory, etc.
+2\.
+The means suggested—the showing forth his salvation from day to day; declaring his glory, etc.

-3\.The certainly of its accomplishment.
+3\.
+The certainly of its accomplishment.
 The Lord hath said it.
 "O sing, "etc. When he commands earth must obey. *G. R.*

 **Verses 1-3.** The progress of zeal.

-1\.The spring of expansive desire, Ps 96:1.
+1\.
+The spring of expansive desire, Ps 96:1.

-2\.The streamlet of practical daily effort, Ps 96:2.
+2\.
+The streamlet of practical daily effort, Ps 96:2.

-3\.The broad river of foreign missions, Ps 96:3. *C. D.*
+3\.
+The broad river of foreign missions, Ps 96:3. *C. D.*

 **Verses 1-9.** We are to honour God.

-1\.With songs, Ps 96:1-2.
+1\.
+With songs, Ps 96:1-2.

-2\.With sermons, Ps 96:3.
+2\.
+With sermons, Ps 96:3.

-3\.With religious services, Ps 96:7-9. **
+3\.
+With religious services, Ps 96:7-9. **

 — *Matthew Henry.*

 **Verses 3** (*first clause* ).

-1\.Declare among the heathen the glory of God's perfections, that they may acknowledge him as the true God.
+1\.
+Declare among the heathen the glory of God's perfections, that they may acknowledge him as the true God.

-2\.Declare the glory of his salvation, that they may accept him as their only Redeemer.
+2\.
+Declare the glory of his salvation, that they may accept him as their only Redeemer.

-3\.Declare the glory of his providence, that they may confide in him as their faithful guardian.
+3\.
+Declare the glory of his providence, that they may confide in him as their faithful guardian.

-4\.Declare the glory of his word, that they may prize it as their chief treasure.
+4\.
+Declare the glory of his word, that they may prize it as their chief treasure.

-3\.Declare the glory of his service, that they may choose it as their noblest occupation.
+3\.
+Declare the glory of his service, that they may choose it as their noblest occupation.

-4\.Declare the glory of his residence, that they may seek it as their best home. *William Jackson.*
+4\.
+Declare the glory of his residence, that they may seek it as their best home. *William Jackson.*

 **Verse 3.**

-1\.What the gospel is, "God's glory, ""his wonders."
+1\.
+What the gospel is, "God's glory, ""his wonders."

-2\.What shall we do with it—declare it.
+2\.
+What shall we do with it—declare it.

-3\.To whom.
+3\.
+To whom.
 "Among the heathen, "all people.

 **Verse 3** (*last clause* ). *His wonders among the people.*

-1\.The wonders of his Being, to inspire them with awe.
+1\.
+The wonders of his Being, to inspire them with awe.

-2\.The wonders of his creation, to fill them with amazement.
+2\.
+The wonders of his creation, to fill them with amazement.

-3\.The wonders of his judgments, to restrain them with fear.
+3\.
+The wonders of his judgments, to restrain them with fear.

-4\.The wonders of his grace, to allure them with love. *W. Jackson.*
+4\.
+The wonders of his grace, to allure them with love. *W. Jackson.*

 **Verses 4-6.** Missionary sermon.

-1\.Contrast Jehovah of the Bible with gods of human device.
+1\.
+Contrast Jehovah of the Bible with gods of human device.

-2\.Decide between divine worship and idolatry.
+2\.
+Decide between divine worship and idolatry.

-3\.Appeal for effort on behalf of idolaters. *C. D.*
+3\.
+Appeal for effort on behalf of idolaters. *C. D.*

 **Verse 6.** *Honour and majesty are before him.*

-1\.As emanations from him.
+1\.
+As emanations from him.

-2\.As excellencies ascribed to him.
+2\.
+As excellencies ascribed to him.

-3\.As characteristics of what is done by him.
+3\.
+As characteristics of what is done by him.

-4\.As marks of all that dwell near him. *W. Jackson.*
+4\.
+As marks of all that dwell near him. *W. Jackson.*

 **Verse 6** (latter clause).—What we may see in God's sanctuary (strength, and beauty).
 What we may obtain there, Ps 90:17 (strength and beauty). *C. D.*

 **Verse 8.** Jehovah possesses a nature and character peculiar to himself; he sustains various offices and relations, and he has performed many works which he alone could perform.
 On all these accounts something is due to him from his creatures.
 And when we regard him with such affections, and yield him such services, as his nature, character, offices, and works deserve, then we give unto him the glory which is due to his name.

-1\.Let us inquire what is due to Jehovah on account of his nature.
+1\.
+Let us inquire what is due to Jehovah on account of his nature.

-2\.What is due to Jehovah on account of the character he possesses.
+2\.
+What is due to Jehovah on account of the character he possesses.

-3\.What is due to God on account of the relations and offices which he sustains—that of a creator, preserver.
+3\.
+What is due to God on account of the relations and offices which he sustains—that of a creator, preserver.

-4\.What is due to Jehovah on account of the works which he has performed, in nature, providence and redemption. *E. Payson.*
+4\.
+What is due to Jehovah on account of the works which he has performed, in nature, providence and redemption. *E. Payson.*

 **Verse 8.** The object of worship.
 The nature of worship.
 The accompaniment of worship (an offering).
 The place of worship. *C. D.*.

 **Verse 9.** (first clause).
 An examination of true and false worship.

-1\.False worship, in the obscurity of ignorance, in the dulness of formalism, in the offensiveness of indulged sin, in the hideousness of hypocrisy.
+1\.
+False worship, in the obscurity of ignorance, in the dulness of formalism, in the offensiveness of indulged sin, in the hideousness of hypocrisy.

-2\.True worship, in the beauty of holiness. *C. D.*
+2\.
+True worship, in the beauty of holiness. *C. D.*

 **Verse 9.** Holy fear an essential ingredient in true religion.

 **Verses 10-13.** The reign of righteousness.

-1\.The announcement of a righteous king and judge.
+1\.
+The announcement of a righteous king and judge.

-2\.The joyful reception prepared for him.
+2\.
+The joyful reception prepared for him.

-3\.His glorious coming. *C. D.*
+3\.
+His glorious coming. *C. D.*

 **Verses 11-12.** The sympathy of nature with the work of grace; especially dwelling upon its fuller display in the millennial period.